LingireddySrinivasaReddy/GenAi/README.md

-# GenAi : a repository for the gen Ai concepts
+# GenAi : A repository for the gen Ai concepts